Chocolate dipped apples are a fun and easy make at home treat for any time of year, but they’re especially popular at Halloween.

 Nutrition Information is estimated based on the ingredients and cooking instructions as described in each recipe and is intended to be used for informational purposes only.
 Please note that nutrition details may vary based on methods of preparation, origin and freshness of ingredients used.

 I hope you have fun with this recipe.
+This is a light dessert and easy snack for October when we all celebrate Halloween.

 May this year’s Halloween festivities be safe, be full of fun, and spark your imagination and creativity.